 • Packaging Containers & Materials Expo.
 The event will feature companies involved exclusively in containers and materials, and it will focus on developments in packaging.

-PCME is being created in cooperation with the Flexible Packaging Association, the Paperboard Packaging Council, Tag & Label Manufacturers Institute, National Association of Container Distributors, Tube Council, and Glass Packaging Institute.
+PCME is being created in cooperation with the Flexible Packaging Association, the Paperboard Packaging Council, the Tag & Label Manufacturers Institute, the National Association of Container Distributors, and the Tube Council.

 The expo will target professionals who manage and influence how products are packaged.
 The target audience has a voice in material and container issues, as well as in both structural and graphics choices.